epfl-ada/ada-2023-project-adacadabra1000101/README.md

 We use a clustering algorithm to regroup similar tropes and ethnicities together.
 This will allow for better data visualization as there will be more data per trope cluster.

 ### 2)
+How does the alignment between casting choices and ideal character portrayals impact a movie's box office success?
+In other words, does closer adherence to the perfect casting choice correlate with higher revenue, while deviation from the ideal casting leads to lower financial returns?

 ### Part 1: Exploring and pre-processing the data
 We are given a series of datasets in this corpus, with the metadata and tv tropes cluster being the data of most interest for us.
 This metadata is comprised of two dataframes, the movie metadata and the characters metadata.
 As indicated in the CMU Movie Summary Corpus ReadMe, these two dataframes have a many variables.
 Let us first identify the variables of interest for our story. <br>